 - 11. Auto Level Adjustment: Should station starts per hour exceed a selectable number, then the duty level shall automatically increase.
 A maximum level (selectable) will not be exceeded.
 Time delays will prevent two pumps from operating together unnecessarily. - 12.
-Peak Management: The unit shall be able to store two independent sets of level set points for all pump and alarms, which can be selected via a simple, digital, input signal. - G. Time Delays - 1.
-Time delays for pump and alarm activation and deactivation should be available.
+Peak Management: The unit shall be able to store two independent sets of level set points for all pump and alarms, which can be selected via a simple, digital, input signal.

+G. Time Delays

+- Time delays for pump and alarm activation and deactivation should be available.
 These time delays will be selectable from the front keypad for the activation and deactivation of level set points. - 2.
 Interpump Delay: The interpump delay shall be provided to allow selection of a delay to prevent any pump changing status within a certain period of another pump starting or stopping (except in the case of a fault). - 3.
 Maximum Pump Off Time: The unit shall be capable of automatically turning a pump on should a selectable maximum off time for that pump be reached. - 4.
-Maximum Pump On Time: The unit shall be capable of turning any pump off and force a cycle should a selectable maximum on time be reached. - H. Fault Monitoring - 1.
-The unit will monitor the following fault conditions via n/o or n/c inputs: - a.
+Maximum Pump On Time: The unit shall be capable of turning any pump off and force a cycle should a selectable maximum on time be reached.

+H. Fault Monitoring

+- 1. The unit will monitor the following fault conditions via n/o or n/c inputs: - a.
 Non-Critical: Unit will temporarily disable pump and indicate. - b.
 Critical: Unit will permanently lock out pump until manually reset. - c.
 Seal: Adjustable seal detection shall be provided to either indicate or lock pump out on detection of seal failure. - d.
 Delay Fail: The unit will provide a delay fail input, settable up to 160 seconds to enable the pumps to operate before monitoring of this input occurs.
 This fault shall either lock the pump out or temporarily disable it.
-This input may be used for flow detection. - 2.
-The unit will be able to monitor the pumps seal and thermal inputs and carry out appropriate functions and displays. - 3.
-The unit shall be capable of temporarily disabling level alarm outputs. - I. Communication - 1.
-RS232 and RS422/RS485 communication links will be provided for down loading all logged data, and for telemetry.
+This input may be used for flow detection. - The unit will be able to monitor the pumps seal and thermal inputs and carry out appropriate functions and displays. - 3.
+The unit shall be capable of temporarily disabling level alarm outputs.